tsxoxo/asm/README.md

 # Stuff that was helpful

-For writing assembler on an intel Mac (2017 Macbook Air) using Dosbox-x and FASM.
+For writing assembler on an Intel Mac (2017 Macbook Air) using Dosbox-x and FASM.

-These information have been compiled/collected from various sources.
-Credits go to all the people who made the guides listed under `Resources`.
+These information have been collected from various sources.
+Credits go to all the people who shared their knowledge, see [Resources](#resources) section below.
 Also, thanks Claude.

 ## Setup Instructions